 Operating Cash Flow Movement – Example

 Every entity has its own way of working, different sources, and manner of earning and spending money.
 To have a positive cash generation continuously, the entity has to generate profits regularly from its operational activities.
 To generate a net profit, earnings must be more than the expenditures or outflow of funds.
-Continuity of profits or positive cash flow only makes a company stable, healthy, and provide for funds to make new investments, take up new opportunities, expand operations.
+Continuity of profits or positive cash flow only makes a company stable and healthy and provides for funds to make new investments, take up new opportunities, and expand operations.
 Moreover, it makes available funds for the up-gradation of infrastructure, up-gradation of equipment/machinery, installation of software, etc.